The Therapy Minefield

 - As long as you know how you would prefer to feel instead of how you feel already, the practitioner can help you

-- It's able to deal effectively with a wide range of issues, from simple anxiety or phobias all the way up to problems like drug or alcohol abuse, gambling, pornography addiction and more (for drug or alcohol addiction though, the practitioner will only be allowed to work with you after a medical consultation with your doctor)
+- It's able to deal effectively with a wide range of issues, from simple anxiety or phobias, through sever trauma and PTSD, all the way up to problems like drug or alcohol abuse, gambling, pornography addiction and more (for drug or alcohol addiction though, the practitioner will only be allowed to work with you after a medical consultation with your doctor)

 - All BWRT Therapists ('Practitioner' and 'Therapist' means the same thing) have to undergo a full assessment of their skills